-Our investments at June 30, 2024 consist solely of United States Treasury bills and notes with maturities of two years or less.
-We classify our investments as available-forsale debt investments and are held in the custody of major financial institutions.
+Our investments at June 30, 2025 consist solely of U.S. Treasury bills and notes with maturities of two years or less.
+We classify our investments as available-for-sale debt investments and are held in the custody of major financial institutions.
 These short-term and long-term investments are recorded in our consolidated balance sheets at fair value.
 The fair value of our underlying investments is based on observable inputs and classified as Level 2.
 Unrealized gains and losses on these investments are included, net of tax, as a separate component of Accumulated other comprehensive loss.
-There were no material gross unrealized gains or losses on the investments at June 30, 2024 or 2023.
+There were no material gross unrealized gains or losses on the investments at June 30, 2025 or 2024